 - How much does graphic design cost

 The answer to all of these questions is ‘it depends’.
 In each case the cost depends on the scope of the task and the characteristics of the situation.

-In the house building example the cost would depend on factors such as:
+In the house building example the cost depends on factors such as:

-- the size is the house (number of rooms, single or multi-storey)
+- the size of the house (number of rooms, single or multi-storey)

 - the construction material (frame, exterior, roof, interior)